 2014 UN271 is currently in the constellation of Leo.
 The current Right Ascension of 2014 UN271 is 11h 04m 10s and the Declination is +08° 00’ 31” (topocentric coordinates computed for the selected location: Greenwich, United Kingdom [change]).
 The current estimated magnitude of 2014 UN271 is 24.03 (JPL).

 Today's rise, transit and set times of 2014 UN271 from Greenwich, United Kingdom [change] (all times relative to the local timezone Europe/London):

-- 16P/Brooks 2 is above the horizon from Greenwich, United Kingdom [change].
+- 16P/Brooks 2 is below the horizon from Greenwich, United Kingdom [change].

 - Given its current magnitude, 16P/Brooks 2 is visible only through long exposure photography.

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

 Below we provide 2014 UN271 finder charts showing where the object is right now in the sky with respect to the brightest stars.
 The first finder chart has a field of view of 50 degrees, while the second one has a field of view of 10 degrees.
 Click on each finder chart to access a full screen interactive Online Planetarium.

 Higher precision deep sky finder chart, 60 arcmin wide, showing where 2014 UN271 is right now.
 Click on the image to see a more detailed fullscreen tracker view.

 Field of view: 60x40 arcmins

 Also check out Where is 2014 UN271?, a page that provides all the information needed to find 2014 UN271 in the sky and additional links to sky charts.